chen42/presentations/antiviral.md

 ### NRTIs in brief
 * Adverse effects
-	* all cause GI distress
+	* All cause GI distress
-	* lactic acidosis with hepatic steatosis due to mitochondrial toxicity
+	* Lactic acidosis with hepatic steatosis due to mitochondrial toxicity
 * Drug-Drug interactions
-	* can be severe due to synergistic effects on myelosuppression and peripheral neuropathy
+	* Can be severe due to synergistic effects on myelosuppression and peripheral neuropathy

 ---
 ### Nucleo<font color="darkorange">t</font>ide Reverse Transcriptase Inhibitor